 LONDON (OLD).
-A series of Essays on its Archæology and Antiquities.
-By Various Writers.
+A series of Essays on its Archeology and Antiquities.
+By VARIOUS WRITERS.
 8vo.
 12s.

 LONSDALE'S (BISHOP) Life.
 With Selections from his Writings.
-By E. B. Denison, Q.C.
+By E. B. DRNISON, Q.C.
 With Portrait.
 Crown 8vo.
 10s.
 6d.

-LOUDON'S (Mrs.) Instructions in Gardening.
+LOUDON'S (Mas.)
+Instructions in Gardening.
 With Directions and Calendar of Operations for Every Month.
 Eighth Edition.
 Woodcuts.
 Fcap.
 8vo.
 3s.
 6d.

-LUCAS' (SAMUEL) Secularia; or, Surveys on the Main Stream of
+LUCAS' (SAMUEL) Secularia; or, Surveys on the Main Stream of History.
+Svo.
+12s.

-ly's Diary of the Siege.
+LUCKNOW: a Lady's Diary of the Siege.
 Fcap.
 8vo.
 4s.
 6d.

-Earth and its Inhabitants considered as illustrative of Edition.
+LYELL'S (SIR CHARLES) Principles of Geology; or, the Modern Changes of the Earth and its linkabitants considered as illustrative of Geology.
+Tenth Edition.
 With Illustrations.
 2 Vols.
 8vo.
+32s.

-32s. udent's Elements of Geology.
-With 600 Post 8vo.
-9s.
+Student's Elements of Geology.
+With 600